-These observations point to several concrete directions for future work.
-On the structural side, one can ask which families \(\{\mathcal{E}_{H;n},\mathcal{E}_{H,O;n}\}\) force \(\mathcal{F}^{(n)}\equiv\mathcal{G}^{(n)}\) beyond the diagonal, and how this constraint fits into existing characterisations of quantum Markovianity and process-tensor–based quantum causal models \cite{MilzStrasberg21,WechsEtAl21b}.
-On the operational side, the conventional and causal architectures provide two natural hypotheses in quantum channel discrimination: embedding them as competing hidden dynamics allows one to design protocols whose performance directly quantifies the informational “value’’ of a given causal wiring \cite{PLLP19}.
-From a quantum-memory viewpoint, our setup offers explicit testbeds for investigating hidden memory and memory compression in quantum implementations of stochastic processes, in line with recent work on hidden quantum memory and memory-efficient quantum realisations of HMM-like models \cite{TaElM,Elliot21}.
-Finally, on the physical and implementation side, causal HQMMs give a natural language for representing matrix product states and valence-bond–type ground states, and for translating symmetry and locality constraints into finite-memory temporal processes \cite{AGLS24Q,Sou25}.
-This hybrid “quantum memory with a classical shadow’’ structure is especially attractive for near-term experiments, where NISQ devices and hybrid quantum–classical schemes are already being used to simulate noisy quantum channels and to explore learning and control strategies under realistic constraints \cite{David24,De22}.
+These observations point to several concrete directions.
+Structurally, one may characterize which families $\{\mathcal{E}_{H;n}, \mathcal{E}_{H,O;n}\}$ force $\mathcal{F}^{(n)} \equiv \mathcal{G}^{(n)}$ beyond the diagonal, connecting to existing classifications of quantum Markovianity and process-tensor-based causal models \cite{MilzStrasberg21,WechsEtAl21b}.
+Operationally, conventional and causal architectures provide two natural hypotheses in quantum channel discrimination, where the performance gap directly quantifies the informational value of causal ordering \cite{PLLP19}.
+From a quantum memory perspective, our setup offers explicit testbeds for investigating hidden memory and memory compression in quantum implementations of stochastic processes \cite{TaElM,Elliot21}.
+Finally, causal HQMMs provide a natural language for representing matrix product states and valence-bond-type ground states, translating symmetry and locality constraints into finite-memory temporal processes \cite{AGLS24Q,Sou25}.
+This hybrid structure is particularly attractive for near-term experiments, where NISQ devices and hybrid quantum–classical schemes are already used to simulate noisy quantum channels and explore learning under realistic constraints \cite{David24,De22}.